Agent Skills: Feature Workflow: Review Pull Request

 })

-• For each Post comment: post exactly ONE PR comment for that ONE finding using gh pr comment
+• for each Post comment, post exactly one PR comment for that one finding

-• For each Add to fix queue: fix that finding directly on the PR branch (one finding at a time), preserving existing project patterns
+• for each Add to fix queue, fix the finding directly on the PR branch

-• If Step 6 stopped early: do not auto-post remaining unreviewed findings
+• if the loop stopped early, do not auto-handle remaining findings

 [Severity: Must-fix|Should-fix|Nice-to-have] {specific issue summary}